joseph-allen/fullstack-swe-takehome/README.md

 ![Wireframes](https://github.com/user-attachments/assets/6400ab80-d769-4a55-a2ae-1e556d50d9f9)

 Outline:

-* Layout - Usually I'd use an app-level layout to add a header/footer and brand information and simple SEO details.
+- Layout - Usually I'd use an app-level layout to add a header/footer and brand information and simple SEO details.
-* Container - Following a Container / Component layout, I can use this top-level container to handle a lot of the logic meaning components below could be entirely functional.
+- Container - Following a Container / Component layout, I can use this top-level container to handle a lot of the logic meaning components below could be entirely functional.
-* Status - A Component which renders the expected wait up, alerts status changes and current party details.
+- Status - A Component which renders the expected wait up, alerts status changes and current party details.
-* Form - We can keep the form data seperate, with the container controlling whether or not it renders.
+- Form - We can keep the form data seperate, with the container controlling whether or not it renders.
-* Loading - Commonly forgotten Loading/success/warning states which could be considered outside of component logic.
+- Loading - Commonly forgotten Loading/success/warning states which could be considered outside of component logic.

 This can be implemented, regardless of the API development with some good unit tests.

 Note: I spent a long time on setup here, I wanted to show the kind of project setup you can expect from me, and it's been a few months since I last thought about what stack I would start with.
 I think if I went through this again I'd probably have added Material UI and theming as a demo.
 I'd consider this all outside the scope of your initial task, but it's useful to me for the other take home tasks I am recieving anyway.
 I removed any TableCheck context and made a standalone [template repo](https://github.com/joseph-allen/next-mongo-template).

+### Features

+#### Material UI

+I decided to start with this as it's the simplest component, allowing me to get my bearings within my own project.
+I've not decided if this is for the "waiting" animation, or if this is for the loading state after the form is posted.
+I'm not sure that matters as it could serve both of those.

+I've immediately realised I'd much rather have Material-UI, while I could write my own styles fully I think Material-UI adds an immediate boost that when devtime is a priority, such as a tech test, it's worthwhile.
+The SSR setup in Next is a lot more trivial than bare Emotion too.
+I figured out the Global style provider uses createContext, preventing SSR.

+I had a play with the TableCheck colors using the recommended [pallette-generator](https://m2.material.io/inline-tools/color/) and the [theme generator](https://zenoo.github.io/mui-theme-creator/).
+I thought theming would be a quick win here, but SSR adds complexity so I am going to come back around to that when I have a place for the theme toggle.